 These disorders are caused by a brain injury that occurs before birth, during birth, or within the first few years of life.
 The injury does not damage the child’s muscles or the nerves connecting them to the spinal cord – only the brains ability to control the muscles.
-When an adult has a stroke they will engage in intensive therapies for years to regain function – children often having the exact diagnosis are labelled with CP and not treated until symptoms become ‘bad enough’ to warrant attention.
+When an adult has a stroke they will engage in intensive therapies for years to regain function – children often having the exact diagnosis are labelled with Cerebral Palsy and not treated until symptoms become ‘bad enough’ to warrant attention.
 Karen Pape who wrote ‘The Boy Who Could Run But Not Walk: Understanding Neuroplasticitiy in the Child’s Brain’ believes in “a cure for some, improvement for all” and there is so much literature now to suggest the vital role early intervention plays in regaining brain function.

 For adults who are reading this, the first understanding for many of you, will be the willingness to investigate the possibility of change.
 In my experience, most of the adults that I have met, have initially resisted the possibility of change.
 This is not surprising.
 You grew up and were treated in an era when human neuroplasticity was denied.
 It is now an accepted scientific fact that our brains can change and improve throughout life.
 Equally, dealing with body malalignment issues is now a much more advanced science.
 The first step is the courage to be open to new possibilities.